 How much of the MSV landscape is going to open with The Trails?

-90 additional acres of the MSV property will be open to the community when The Trails open.
+90 additional acres of the MSV property will be open to the community when the trails open.
 In its entirety the MSV property is 214 acres.
-The MSV is the largest green space and only remaining working farm in the City of Winchester.
-After the opening of The Trails, 83 acres of the MSV property will still be dedicated to farm use.
+The MSV is the largest green space and only remaining working farm in the city of Winchester.
+After the opening of The Trails at the MSV, 83 acres of the Museum property will still be dedicated to farm use.

 How much does this project cost?